Complete Local Openclaw Deployment Guide

-Comprehensive guide to deploying Clawdbot on local hardware.
+Comprehensive guide to deploying Openclaw on local hardware.
 Covers Mac Mini, Raspberry Pi, Docker, and general local server setup.

-This comprehensive pillar page covers everything about clawdbot local setup.
-Learn how to deploy clawdbot local on your own hardware for complete control, privacy, and cost savings.
+This comprehensive pillar page covers everything about openclaw local setup.
+Learn how to deploy openclaw local on your own hardware for complete control, privacy, and cost savings.

 - Privacy: Your data never leaves your network